At HITSA, we work on making social inclusion a part of our culture. The aim is to create social value while generating economic value.

 Lars Jannick Johansen mentions that HITSA contributes to fulfilling Global Goal no. 4 on ‘Quality Education’, Global Goal no. 8 on ‘Decent Work and Economic Growth’, Global Goal no.11 on ‘Sustainable Cities and Communities’ and Global Goal no.12 on ‘Responsible Consumption and Production’.

-“Often social and economic worth are perceived as being mutually exclusive.
+“Often social and economic value are perceived as being mutually exclusive.
 We don’t see it like that at Den Sociale Kapitalfond Invest.
 Social responsibility in a company is often expressed in the form of a culture of good management and a high level of commitment.
 Employees generally have a high degree of loyalty to the company, either because they themselves have been given an outstretched hand when they needed it, or because they experience first-hand that they make a positive and meaningful difference when they help their colleague.
 And on top of this, social responsibility also helps enhance the company’s reputation.
 In the short run, it is true that it can be costly in terms of work hours and the amount of attention management has to focus on those in the company who have social challenges.
 But in the long run, it will often turn out to be a good investment,” says Lars Jannick Johansen.

 Following Den Sociale Kapitalfond Invest’s investment in the company, HITSA introduced KPIs (key performance indicators) for social inclusion to ensure that the efforts made lead to actual results.
 We measure the number of employees, trainees and apprentices we employ from the fringes of the labour market and how long they stay here.